Information & Referral

 Mental Health Players

 The Mental Health Players is a group of volunteer performers who use theatrical improvisation and role playing to bring the realities of mental illness to life.
-A unique, interactive resource that is available for performances at community groups, civic organizations or religious institutions, the Mental Health Players have been recognized by the New Jersey Governor’s Council on Mental Health Stigma with their 2011 Ambassador Award.
+A unique, interactive resource that is available for performances at community groups, civic organizations or religious institutions, the Mental Health Players have been recognized by the New Jersey Governor’s Council on Mental Health Stigma.
+Due to the pandemic, all performances are currently not available.

 Peer-to-Peer Support Line

 Peer-to-Peer Support Line is a ‘warm-line’ for non-crisis support, assistance and reassurance/understanding.
 Available 365 days a year from 5:00 p.m. – 10:00 p.m.
 Funded by the county, the Peer-to-Peer support line is manned by peers who have made significant progress with their wellness and recover and understand the challenges you may be facing.
 It also serves as a vocational opportunity for consumers looking to return to the workplace.
-Peer-to-Peer Support can be reached by calling 1-877-760-4987 or 1-866-445-3902 or 1-800-381-2059.
+Peer-to-Peer Support can be reached by calling 1-877-760-4987 or 1-866-445-3902 or 1-800-381-2059. *NEW EXTENDED HOURS to provide additional support to help you relax and cope due to COVID-19: 1-877-760-4987, Monday- Friday from 11:00 a.m. – 2:00 p.m.
 This is not a crisis line.
 If you are in crisis, call the psychiatric emergency service at your local hospital.

 Community Companions Program

-Edna’s Haven is at Trinity Lutheran Church in Dover from 12:30 – 4:30 pm, Mondays through Fridays.
-At this Resource Center, there is an on-site coordinator who is available to provide information and referral, financial assistance, linkages to services and more.
-Health screenings, computer access, veteran’s services and job fairs are also available at times throughout the year.
-Soup Kitchen services are available from 11:30 am – 12:30 pm and a Food Pantry is available.
+Edna’s Haven is a drop in Resource Center at Trinity Lutheran Church in Dover, Mondays through Fridays from 1pm to 5pm.
+Edna’s Haven provides information and referral, financial assistance, linkages to services, and more.
+Health screenings, computer access, veteran’s services and job fairs are also available at times throughout the year as well as soup kitchen services and a food pantry.

 Intensive Family Support Services

 The Intensive Family Support Services (IFSS) provides support for individuals who have an adult family member with mental illness.
-Caring for someone who has a mental illness may be physically and emotionally stressful.
-These stresses cause feelings of frustration, embarrassment, resentment and anger.
+Caring for someone who has a mental illness may be physically and emotionally stressful, stigmatizing, and isolating.
+These stressors cause feelings of frustration, embarrassment, resentment, grief, and anger.
 IFSS provides supportive counseling, family support groups, psychoeducational workshops, advocacy and linkage on behalf of family members.

 Families in the Emergency Support Team is a program designed to ease the anxiety and stress that families feel when they accompany a loved one to the emergency room.
 On site professional support along with education on hospital procedures and mental health is provided to families in the ER.